 1. Inspire surprise and delight

 We’ve seen our subscription box clients like NatureBox, Try The World, and LootCrate expanding exponentially because their business model is built on surprise and delight.
 Every month, a new package of goodies arrive on customers’ doorsteps.
-People share pictures of their goods on social media or create unboxing videos, which generates interested responses from friends and family.
+People share pictures of their goods on their social media platforms or create unboxing videos, which generates interested responses from friends and family.

 These customers are spreading the word for them.
 It’s honest to goodness virality – not the kind that makes an overnight splash, but the kind that builds incrementally over time.